doshima2024/doshima2024/README.md

 - 👨‍🎓 I'm a full-stack developer and Flatiron School graduate with a passion for building dynamic web applications using React, Flask, SQLAlchemy, and PostgreSQL.
-- 👨‍💻 I leverage my background in music and technology to create engaging user experiences, but I'm equally excited about tackling challenges across industries like healthcare, advertising, entertainment, and finance.
+- 👨‍💻 I leverage my background in music and technology to create engaging user experiences, but I'm equally excited about tackling challenges across industries like healthcare, entertainment and finance.
-- 🔭 Currently, I'm expanding my full-stack skills by developing projects that showcase clean UI design, RESTful APIs, and robust database integrations.
+- 🔭 Currently, I'm expanding my full-stack skills by developing projects that showcase clean UI design, RESTful APIs, and database integrations.
 - 💼 Open to software engineering roles with a focus on frontend, backend, or full-stack development.

 ## Tech Stack:
-- React · JavaScript (ES6+) · Python (Flask) · SQLAlchemy · PostgreSQL · HTML · CSS · Git · REST APIs
+- JavaScript · React · HTML · CSS
+- Python (Flask) · SQLAlchemy · PostgreSQL
+- Git · REST APIs

 ## Projects: